Chart Color Schemes

 Infrastructure

-Carindale has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Carindale has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-AreaSearch has identified 16 projects that could impact the area significantly.
-These include Aveo Parkside Carindale Redevelopment, Fairway Carindale Stage 2, Westfield Carindale Redevelopment & Dining Precinct, and Greendale Village Shopping Centre.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 16 projects that may affect the region.
+Notable projects include Aveo Parkside Carindale Redevelopment, Fairway Carindale Stage 2, Westfield Carindale Redevelopment & Dining Precinct, and Greendale Village Shopping Centre.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.